nrfconnect/sdk-nrf/demos/bluetooth/mesh/thingy52/thingy52_music_cli/README.rst

   * `nRF Mesh mobile app for Android`_
   * `nRF Mesh mobile app for iOS`_

-An additional requirement is one or more :ref:`bluetooth_mesh_thingy52_srv` demo(s) programmed on a separate Thingy:52 device(s) and configured according to the :ref:`bluetooth_mesh_thingy52_music_cli_testing` guide.
+An additional requirement is one or more :ref:`bluetooth_mesh_thingy52_srv` demo(s) programmed on (a) separate Thingy:52 device(s) and configured according to the :ref:`bluetooth_mesh_thingy52_music_cli_testing` guide.

 User interface
 **************

-When Button 0 (the only button) on the Thingy:52 is pressed, the on-board microphone starts sapling incoming sound.
+When Button 0 (the only button) on Thingy:52 is pressed, the on-board microphone starts sampling the incoming sound.
 The main LED lights up when the microphone is sampling.
 If the total volume of a frequency range is above a threshold, a message is sent with the corresponding client.
 The message contains an RGB value that is mapped according to the total frequency range volume.
-When Button 0 is pressed again the sampling stops.
+When Button 0 is pressed again, the sampling stops.

 Building and running
 ********************